-A selection of channels in the oxygen band between 50 GHz and 58 GHz are used to produce a measurement of temperature structure.
-This Report focuses only on these bands.
+A selection of channels between:

-It is worth mentioning that other channels, for example between 22 GHz and 28 GHz are used to provide information on the variation of water vapour in the vertical profile.
-A window observation in the region of 30 GHz is also used for cloud identification.
-Those are being addressed in another ITU-R Report.
+– 22 GHz and 28 GHz are used to provide information on the variation of water vapour in the vertical profile, a window observation in the region of 30 GHz is also used for integrated cloud liquid water observations

+– 50 GHz and 58 GHz are used to produce a measurement of temperature structure.

 Figure 1 shows the down-welling thermal emission of the atmosphere expressed in term of brightness temperature, as seen by a sensor deployed at sea level (blue) and at 4.5 km altitude (red).
-The position of the single oxygen emission lines, forming the absorption complex around 60 GHz, are visible in the red curve, together with the positions of the radiometer channels and their bandwidths.
-Given the increasing opacity of the atmosphere going toward the centre of the absorption complex, the radiation reaching the sensor in different channels is emitted by shallower atmospheric layers.
-The channel at 58 GHz receive radiation from a 500 m-thick layer while the channel at 52 GHz has contributions from the whole troposphere, hence the different brightness temperatures.
-A proper algorithm can then reconstruct the atmospheric temperature profile using the measurements of the various channels.
+The oxygen emission lines that form the absorption complex around 60 GHz, some of which are visible in the red curve, together with the positions and bandwidths of the channels of an idealized radiometer.
+Given the increasing opacity of the atmosphere going toward the centre of the absorption complex at 60 GHz, the radiation reaching the sensor in different channels is emitted by shallower atmospheric layers.
+The channel at 58 GHz receives radiation from an approximately 500 m-thick layer while the channel at 52 GHz has contributions from the whole troposphere, hence the different brightness temperatures.
+A proper retrieval algorithm can then reconstruct the atmospheric temperature profile using the measurements of the various channels.

 Figure 1